statisticsnorway/klass-subsets-client/README.md

 In order to make this difference application adds `publish=true` to the URL.

 ### Save or publish a subset
 A subset in the editor consists of metadata and a current version.
-A user can click the "Save" button or the "Publish" button (buttons with text on the bottom of the page).
+A user can click the "Save" button, or the "Publish" button (buttons with text on the bottom of the page).
 If the subset is new (no `createdDate` registered), then metadata will be sent to the server first.
 The process is described in [Save a metadata](#save-a-metadata).
 When the metadata is successfully saved, the version will be sent to the server.